 In an on-going process of development of the gardens, our aim is not to slavishly recreate something Elizabethan, but to recapture the spirit of the Hall, with its wonderful mix of history and palpable sense of romance.
-On the fountain terrace roses and mixed herbaceous create full and romantic borders against the terrace walls; whilst wildflower meadows embroidered with martagon lilies and orchids, and rare species tulips, create a soft transition into the landscape beyond.
-Added into this band a playful mix of native hornbeam and beech topiary compliment the organic nature in which the hall was built over the centuries.
+On the Fountain Terrace, roses and mixed herbaceous plants create full and romantic borders against the terrace walls; whilst wildflower meadows, embroidered with martagon lilies, native orchids and rare species tulips, create a soft transition into the landscape beyond.
+Added into this is a playful mix of native hornbeam and beech topiary, which complement the organic nature in which the hall has been built over the centuries.

 On the terrace above this, the Bowling Lawn is flanked by the original yew topiary and becomes the backdrop for a more formal knot garden, containing plants which date from before the 1700’s.
 Against the Upper Terrace wall is a border of plants which can be used to make natural dyes, such as those which were used to dye the silk threads that are woven into tapestries within the Hall.
 There are many more threads to weave within this garden at Haddon Hall; orchards and formally trained fruit, strewing herbs and perhaps a potager.
 I am relishing the opportunity to help shape Haddon Hall’s evolving gardens, which continue to delight owners and visitors alike.’